Facts About Elite Business Cruises

 1) Who is Elite Business Cruises best for—and who isn’t?

-Best for leaders who want a concrete lever for sales, retention, recruiting, and morale—especially sales-driven teams, performance required positions, franchises, and nonprofits that value donor experiences.
-Not a fit for groups seeking a bare-bones vacation with no business outcomes.
+Best for leaders who want a concrete lever for sales, retention, recruiting, and morale—especially sales-driven teams, performance-required roles, franchises, and nonprofits that value donor experiences.
+It is not a fit for groups looking for a bare-bones vacation without business outcomes.

 2) What are the minimum and ideal group sizes?